rails/rails/guides/source/action_controller_overview.md

 end
 ```

-Just like the filter, you could also passing `:only` and `:except` to enforce the secure connection only to specific actions:
+Just like the filter, you could also pass `:only` and `:except` to enforce the secure connection only to specific actions:

 ```ruby
 class DinnerController